Hi and welcome to Spiritual Sobriety.

 Sharon Salzberg,

-I highly suggest that you download their app HeartMind to access the wonderful Buddhist scholars and practitioners.
+I strongly suggest that you download their app HeartMind to access the wonderful Buddhist scholars and practitioners that they are.

-Alan Watts's work also continues to shape how I understand and practice Buddhist spirituality,
+Alan Watts's work also continues to shape how I understand the practice of Buddhist spirituality,

 And you may find him on YouTube.

-And I treasure all that I continue to learn from the 12-step publications,
+As I treasure all the teachings that I continue to learn from via the Twelve Step Publications,

 Readings,